Robert Hirsch explains the reason for using a plastic toy Holga camera.

 The Holga’s lack of embellishments and plastic lens led me to concentrate on uncomplicated compositions based on line and texture as opposed to detail.

 Unlike my Diana F, the Holga did not leak light and made very good negatives, maybe even too sharp for some.
 My negatives were underexposed in less than sunny conditions, even using 400 ISO black-and-white film.

 If you can keep the camera still, it has no tripod mount; it is possible to build exposure by repeatedly clicking the shutter since there is no double exposure prevention.
 To prevent double exposures, advance the film after each shot.
 Or take advantage of it by making intentional double exposures.
 For the price one can think of the Holga as experimental camera that allows you to do things you would never consider with your regular camera.
 Want to make long exposures?
 Remove the shutter spring and glue the shutter to the open position and use the included lens cap to control exposure time.
 Need a softer, more impressionist look?
 Apply Vaseline or fine sandpaper the lens.
 Want a filter?
 Tape plastic ones over the lens or even apply transparent.

-Photographic Possibilities: The Expressive Use of Ideas, Materials and Processes
+Photographic Possibilities: The Expressive Use of Concepts, Ideas, Materials, and Processes

 A well researched reference book covering many alt. procs.